 If you’re in the business of selling armored cars, you’ll likely mention any of the above as “perks” your clients can get when they purchase an armored vehicle from your dealership.
-Here are tips car sellers can use to encourage more clients to buy armored cars from their store:
+Here are tips car sellers can use to sell their cars quickly and encourage more clients to buy armored cars from their store:

 Get the right documents sorted out to sell your armored car.